WeAreMomentum/library/scripts/triggered-slider-v1.md

     - [V1.2](#v12)

 ## Description
+Allows a slider to be controlled by another slider or an additional set of buttons.
 ### Element structure:
 - `[data-triggered-slider="wrapper"]` - contains the slider and all related triggers
     - slider 1 - this slider is controlled by slider 2 or a group of buttons